1599 Acoma massacre: Background

-The early years of Spanish exploits in the area had seen but a few mostly peaceful encounters with the Acoma people, who outnumbered the colonizers in the decades after 1540.
+The early years of Spanish exploits in the area had seen but a few, mostly peaceful, encounters with the Acoma people, who outnumbered the colonizers in the decades after 1627.
 However, in 1598, Zutacapan, the Acoma cacique and spiritual leader, learned that the Spanish emissaries intended to conquer Acoma Pueblo by force.
-Zutacapan also learned that the Spanish plan was to have all the Pueblo people move to a new village in the valley, where they would be living under Spanish rule, working for the Crown under the colonial forced-labor system known as encomiendas.
-Acoma people would also be forced to convert to Catholicism and forsake their traditional beliefs and practices.
+Zutacapan also learned that the Spanish plan was to have all the Pueblo people move to a new village in the valley, where they would live under Spanish rule, and work for the Crown under the colonial forced-labor system known as encomienda.
+The Acoma would also be forced to convert to Catholicism and forsake their traditional beliefs and practices.
 Seeking to protect the Pueblo's material and religious integrity, Pueblo leadership decided to prepare to resist Spanish aggression.

 Juan de Zaldívar, Oñate's nephew and soldier, was sent to the pueblo to meet with Zutacapan.
 Upon arriving on December 4, 1598, the Spanish envoy demanded food and shelter for himself and his sixteen men.
 After being rebuffed, the group reportedly invaded Acoma homes, breaking walls and destroying property in order to take maize and blankets by force, leaving Keres women curled up naked with their children.
 The Acoma resisted and a fight ensued, leaving Zaldívar and eleven of his men dead.

 When Oñate learned of the incident, he ordered Juan's brother, Vicente de Zaldívar, to lead an expedition to punish the Acoma and set an example for other Pueblos.
 Taking about seventy men, Vincente de Zaldivar left San Juan Pueblo in late December or early January and arrived at Acoma on January 21, 1599.